kudobuilder/kudo/keps/0027-force-pod-reload-parameters.md

     groups:
       - MAIN_GROUP
   - name: SOME_OTHER_PARAMETER
-    description: "A parameter that changes something that is used by two stateful sets"
+    description: "A parameter that changes something that is used by two stateful sets."
     default: "3"
     groups:
       - MAIN_GROUP